danielabar/meblog/src/markdown/rails-reject-nested-attributes.md

 end
 ```

 Now if you only fill out the user name and email in the form and submit, Rails will ignore all the empty address fields and not attempt to save an invalid address.
 In this case, it will only save a new User model.
 However, if you specify all or any of the address fields, then Rails will attempt to create a new address and associate it to this user.
-Problem solved!
+Problem solved 🎉

 ## Variations